TCR would solve the palm oil conundrum. Photo © Ernest Zacharevic SOS Oil Palm plantation, Sumatra, Indonesia

 CH4 is a highly potent greenhouse gas, 28 times greater than CO2 over 100 years (or 84x over 20).

 To control it under TCR, businesses wishing to emit CH4 would need to be licensed for the quantity emitted in CO2e weight, paid for in carbon rations.

 Methane emissions from livestock is an obvious example.
 A farmer with a dairy or beef herd would be required to pay license fees in carbon rations per head of cattle.

-Methane leakages from fossil fuel extraction represent another problematic area.
+Methane leakages from fossil fuel extraction and mining for minerals such as copper represent another problematic area.
 Based on experience with past mining or drilling operations and including geological data indicating potential methane leakage from oil or coal beds, average methane leakage at any extraction site could be calculated and the appropriate carbon rations added to the final bill at the carbon producer's audit by the carbon authority.